Coronavirus Higher Education Industry Briefing: March 27

 Excluding the memes, there were still more than 90,000 mentions of “online classes.”
 After removing the news mentions, here are the top 100 phrases, emojis, and hashtags related to the discussion of online classes.
 Remember, online conversation reflects the language of its participants, and some have been swearing a lot these days.

 The emojis represent confusion, anger, embarrassment, frustration, and sadness.
 There are a few glimpses of positivity, but they’re greatly outnumbered.
 The sentiment for this conversation is 52 percent negative and 4 percent positive.
 All of those hashtags referencing specific subjects?
 It’s not students talking about their course experience; it’s “essay spam.”
 We see it all the time at Campus Sonar—essay mills and cheating schemes trying to attract students with promises of quick fixes to their stress.
-Our analyst Sarah wrote about the phenomena when analyzing online conversation about finals.

 I would love to spend more time analyzing the remaining mentions; there are likely millions to work with during the first month of online classes.
 But that’s beyond the scope of this Briefing.
 I’ve developed a research question I hope we can investigate one day: Do the memes related to online classes and remote learning reflect the themes of individuals’ conversation about the topic?
 I suspect meme themes are a glimpse into the emotions and experiences of our students.
 I wonder if current high school and junior high students who see these memes today will remember this period of higher education disruption.
 Will online course stigma increase?
 Will students be less likely to consider campuses referenced negatively in memes?
 Some of these memes (or adapted versions) are making the rounds on TIkTok, Snapchat, and Instagram where prospects see them but higher ed professionals and social listening software are less likely to.